• Home

 • Preheat the oven to 350 degrees Fahrenheit and generously grease a bundt pan.
 Set aside.

-• In a large bowl of an electric mixer using the paddle attachment, beat together the butter or vegan baking sticks and the granulated sugar until light and fluffy.
+• In a large bowl of an electric mixer fitted with the paddle attachment, beat the ¾ cup unsalted butter, ½ cup light brown sugar and 1 cup granulated sugar until soft and creamy.
 About 2-3 minutes.

-• In a small bowl, using a spoon, mix together the cornstarch and water until it is thin and watery.
+• In a small bowl, using a spoon, mix together the 4 rounded tablespoons (52 grams) cornstarch and 6 tablespoons water until it is thin and watery.
 It will be thick and tacky at first.
-Set aside.

-• In a large bowl, whisk together the gluten free flour, baking powder and salt.
+• In a large bowl, whisk together the 2 cups multipurpose gluten free flour, 2 teaspoons baking powder and ¼ teaspoon kosher salt.

 • With the mixer on low speed, slowly beat in the dry ingredients until combined.

-• With the mixer still on low speed, slowly beat in the milk of choice until smooth.
+• With the mixer still on low speed, slowly beat in the 1 cup milk until smooth.
 Do not over mix.

-• Gently using a spatula, stir in the 1 cup or rainbow sprinkles until fully combined.
+• Gently using a spatula, stir in the 1 cup of rainbow sprinkles until fully combined.

-• With an ice cream scoop, scoop the batter evenly all around in the bundt pan and smooth the top with a butter knife.
+• With an ice cream scoop or a large cookie scoop, scoop the batter evenly all around in the bundt pan and smooth the top with a butter knife.

-• Once melted, whisk in the water and corn syrup until smooth and combined.
+• Once melted, whisk in the 1 tablespoon water and 1.5 teaspoon light corn syrup until smooth and combined.

 • Immediately pour the glaze over the top of the cake and let it drip down the sides.